 - Unfair advantage

-Having overcome the first two hurdles, unfortunately for the UK retailer, it fell at the final one, with the Court of Appeal agreeing with the High Court that no unfair advantage had been taken of the distinctive character or repute of the of the ARGOS trade mark.
+Having overcome the first two hurdles, unfortunately for the UK retailer, it fell at the final one, with the Court of Appeal agreeing with the High Court that no unfair advantage had been taken of the distinctive character or repute of the ARGOS trade mark.

 The judge had found that Argos System's use of "Argos" did not cause Argos UK's customers to click on advertisements for competitors, or cause any diversion of business away from it.
 The Court of Appeal said that there was no basis for interfering with the judge's evaluation.